chyavan-mc/STA-380/Solutions.md

 The accuracy of the Naive Bayes classification model is 60.24%.
 Since some authors had works that were very similar, it was tough to distinguish them.
-These authors have a similar “bag of words” making it safe to assume that they write on similar topics.
-In fact, we can see several of these occurances in the confusion matrix.
-For example, look at author 14 and 19.
-23 articles of author JanLopatka (author number 14) have been classified as written by JohnMastrini (author number 19).
+These authors have a similar “bag of words”, making it safe to assume that they write on similar topics.
+In fact, we can see several of these occurrences in the confusion matrix.
+For example, look at authors 14 and 19.
+Twenty-three articles by author JanLopatka (author number 14) have been classified as written by JohnMastrini (author number 19).
 11 of John’s articles have again been classified as written by Jan.
 This means both authors are writing about similar topics.

-Lets go ahead and verify that!
-Below I used random forest to verfy this.
+Let us go ahead and verify that!
+Below we used the random forest to verify this.

 ``` r
 actual_author = rep(rep(1:50,each=50),2)